Maintain irrigation systems on a regular basis to catch leaks and ensure even distribution of water.

 - Avoid watering when it’s windy, to limit evaporation.

-- Ensure that water is distributed evenly on the lawn and not on sidewalks or driveways.
+- Water the lawn – not sidewalks or driveways.

 - “Smart” irrigation controllers reduce water use by up to 75 percent.